gonmf/dakilang/README.md

 **For now the reference interpreter will be implemented in Ruby for fast prototyping and iteration.**

-Regardless of your familiarity with Prolog or Datalog, Daki language has significant differences from both.
+Regardless of your familiarity with Prolog or Datalog, Daki language has significant differences to both.
 It is also a work in progress.
 For this reason I have compiled the following short language definition, with examples.

 ## Contents